edyan/marina-composer/README.md

 # composer commands
-Use `lamp composer` to use composer
+Use `lamp composer` to use composer.
+On the first run, composer is downloaded.
+You can define the version at this stage or keep 1.4.2 and then run a `lamp composer self-update`

 Example to update packages
 ```bash